damianhakert/damianhakert.github.io/source/posts/2017-01-22-gitlab-8-16-released.html.md

 more accessible by making it work on Google Cloud, we’re also leaping to the next step in idea to production: monitoring.
-From this release forward, we’ll be shipping the powerful monitoring tool [Prometheus](https://prometheus.io/) We found that if you deploying an application you can't do so in a black hole.
+From this release forward, we’ll be shipping the powerful monitoring tool [Prometheus](https://prometheus.io/)

+We found that if you deploy an application, you can't do so in a black hole.
 You need to get feedback about the effects of the deployment.
-You can use this to revert deployments that cause problems and to get idea's about future improvements.
+You can use this feedback to revert deployments that cause problems and to get ideas about future improvements.
 Adding Prometheus is the first step to make sure you get feedback about system, application, and business metrics as an integrated part of deployments done with GitLab.

 This month's Most Valuable Person ([MVP](https://about.gitlab.com/mvp/)) is [Markus Koller](https://gitlab.com/toupeira) for his contribution of